 Stand by their cave and look out towards the main part of the Napa Valley and all you see are beautiful hills; it is so quiet here.
 Recently they completed a state of the art wine cave.
 The floor leading to the cave is inlayed with obsidian taken from the property.
 This wine cave is functional yet at the same time aesthetically gorgeous.
 Much of the cave goes through fairly solid rock and a number of sections are left to bare rock.
 One arm connects with their existing winery and all the crush and fermentation takes place indoors.

 During the cave construction two huge boulders fell down from one of the ceilings leaving a most unusual concave formation.
 The formal and elegant tasting room is just inside the cave.
 Older vintages of their Cabernet Sauvignon are stored in the small cave grottos here.
 Visits to Chateau Boswell are for serious wine enthusiasts and are not meant to be rushed.
-Their philosophy is to get to know their customers and a tasting is private and personable usually with the winemaker Josh.
+Their philosophy is to get to know their customers and a tasting is private and highly personable.

-In addition their winery is home to several other winemakers who specialize in premium limited quantity wines; working here is the perfect venue to ferment new ideas and work in collaboration with other sought after winemakers.
-His wife Jacquelynn is the daughter of the owners of Chateau Boswell and a label named in her honor is also produced here.
-Today they focus on premium hand crafted Chardonnay and Cabernet Sauvignon.
-There are a lot of Chardonnay producers in the valley but very few that specialize in the high end tier of this varietal.
+Their focus is on premium hand crafted Chardonnay and Cabernet Sauvignon.
+There are numerous Chardonnay producers in the valley but very few who specialize in the high end tier of this varietal.
 Chateau Boswell is one of these wineries.

 Here is an example of their unwavering focus to using only the highest quality fruit.
 A recent vintage of Chardonnay numbered 41 barrels.
 After their final sampling and blending they elected to use merely 8 of these barrels for their final released wine!
 This is a common thread that plays throughout their winemaking and is not just limited to the white wines.
 Vineyards not owned by the Boswells have even been planted specifically upon their request tailored to their individual needs.
 All their white wines are barrel fermented and wild yeast is used for the fermentation.
 Presently, all of their Chardonnay is sourced from premium vineyards in Sonoma County including the well-known Russian River region as well as other Sonoma Coastal areas.